sixtyfive/arduino-battery-capacity-tester-3.1/README.md

 ## How to use?

 This sketch can be used with either the Arduino IDE (just open the `.ino` file inside of the `CapacityTester` folder – but you'll have to read the `#include` statements and install libraries manually) or with PlatformIO (clone this repository, then execute `pio run -t upload` with the Arduino Nano connected to the computer via USB; libraries will be downloaded and installed for you).

+## Heads-up!

+I'm currently using the PCB designed by Debasish Dutta, but with a generic 1602 LCD improvised onto the Arduino Nano.
+Once I receive the OLED display he used, I might update this repository to use that again, or not.